Host liquor liability vs. liquor liability: Which do you need?

 This insurance can provide a broad range of coverage for business owners if a customer, employee, or other guest causes property damage or physical harm to someone else after consuming too much alcohol.
 Host liquor liability insurance can protect a wide range of businesses, including an accounting firm that serves beer and wine at a company picnic, a web design firm that allows employees to bring in booze to share on Friday afternoons, and a restaurant that doesn't sell alcohol, but allows patrons to bring their own.

 Host liquor insurance is typically included in general liability insurance, which can pay for expenses resulting from third-party injuries or property damage.
 That means if an employee who consumed several drinks at a company party gets into an accident that damages another car and injures the driver, the host liquor liability component of the business's general liability policy can pay for the injured driver's medical bills, repairs to the damaged car, and court costs if the driver sues the business.

 What is liquor liability insurance?

 Businesses that manufacture, serve, or sell alcohol may be subject to dram shop laws that hold businesses legally responsible for the actions of customers who cause harm to a third party after consuming too much alcohol.
 Dram shop laws are created at the state level.
-Currently, 43 states have some type of dram shop law on the books.
+Currently, over 40 states have some type of dram shop law on the books.

 Because the odds are higher that businesses such as restaurants, bars, and breweries could face a lawsuit related to alcohol overconsumption, they are typically excluded from host liquor liability coverage.
 Instead, companies in the business of regularly selling and serving alcohol would need to purchase a liquor liability insurance policy.